anninahelmy/cg-hs2019/Serie 7/assignment7_kiener_portmann/readme.txt

 Then also in the part 'writing fragment shaders' we implemented the missing code in shadowmap_gen.frag, which also was not too difficult to compute the distance from the light to the scene by keeping in mind what was discussed in the lecture.

+The main issue in this exercise was to clearly understand the different coordinate systems and when to transform to which one.